 Another of Steve's great loves is working with other people to create music.
 He has been conducting choral and instrumental groups of all kinds, consisting of people of all ages, for more than 30 years.
 For most of those years, that work has been done in the context of church music.
-But beginning in August of 2012, Steve begins a new role as an Assistant Professor of Music at The University of Mobile.
-There he will direct the Symphonic Winds and other ensembles while continuing to write music and teach others.
+However, as of August 2012, Steve has been in a new role as an Assistant Professor of Music at The University of Mobile in Mobile, Alabama.
+He directs several instrumental ensembles - including Symphonic Winds and Welsh Revival - while continuing to write music and teach others.
 He has music degrees from Jacksonville State University (brass performance) and the University of New Mexico (composition), and has done additional graduate study in church music at The Southern Baptist Theological Seminary.

 Over the years, Steve has been in demand as a guest conductor (choral and instrumental), speaker and teacher for schools, churches, universities and various conferences at the local, state and national level.
 He also has contributed as an author on the subject of church instrumental music for various music ministry periodicals.